akamai/pallas/README.md

 ## Development

-Pallas can be installed with development dependecies using pip:
+Pallas can be installed with development dependencies using pip:

 ```shell script
 $ pip install -e .[dev]